CBIZ (CBZ)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in CBIZ.

-CBIZ is a pretty good company if you ignore its balance sheet.
-First of all, the company’s revenue growth was exceptional over the last five years.
-And while its cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
-Additionally, CBIZ’s projected EPS for the next year implies the company will continue generating shareholder value.
+There are multiple reasons why we think CBIZ is an amazing business.
+For starters, its revenue growth was exceptional over the last five years.
+And while its projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+Additionally, CBIZ’s solid free cash flow generation gives it reinvestment options.

-Wall Street analysts have a consensus one-year price target of $95 on the company (compared to the current share price of $74.13).
+Wall Street analysts have a consensus one-year price target of $91.50 on the company (compared to the current share price of $53.57), implying they see 70.8% upside in buying CBIZ in the short term.